 Celebrating the wisdom of women

-Last night I was invited to join a friend at her synagogue to bake “Loaves of Love” – how could I possibly refuse?
+When I was invited to join a friend at her synagogue to bake “Loaves of Love” – how could I possibly refuse?

 She laughed and said “well, it’s just normal chicken soup – but it isn’t really – it’s definitely Jewish chicken soup”.